cephasteom/zen-docs/docs/tutorial/intro.md

 sidebar_position: 1
 ---

-# Quickstart Tutorial
+# 5 Minute Tutorial

 Let's learn **Zen in less than 5 minutes**.
 ## Getting Started

-To get started, we'll use Zen-lite, which requires no installation beyond a modern browser.
+Zen requires no installation beyond a modern browser.
 We recommend that you use Google Chrome.

 In your browser, navigate to [https://zen.cephasteom.co.uk/](https://zen.cephasteom.co.uk/).